A private Merewether cul-de-sac reveals an architectural dream

 To take maximum advantage of the orientation of the land and slope of the block, the couple decided to choose what they refer to as ‘reverse living’, where the kitchen and living room are on the top level of the four level home, and the bedrooms are below.

-Of course, none of this would have been possible without the expertise of local luxury building company, Buildingwise.
-I speak with Director and Builder in Charge, Archie about this difficult construction.
+Of course, none of this would have been possible without the expertise of local luxury building company, Buildingwise Construction.
+I also spoke with Archie from Buildingwise Construction who undertook this difficult project.

 “We specialise in high end, architectural homes on difficult sites.
-Overall, we’re really pleased with the end result after the challenge of the site, the mine subidence, slope concerns, and the fact the site had never before been built on."
+Overall, we’re very pleased with the end result after the challenge of the site, the mine subidence, slope stability concerns, and the fact the site had never before been built on."

 It was a team effort, working closely with several different engineers, the architect and the owners, in order to successfully exploit the site orientation to create an unforgettable home.”

 “The Bowden's were looking for an architectural home that still retained warmth and functionality and took advantage of the space available in the best possible way.
-To achieve this, we used the highest quality materials, including Austral architect smooth face blocks which we vertically stacked; Colorbond Matte Monument Longline Cladding; spotted gum timber floors and spotted gum on the external”, explains Archie.
+To achieve this, we used the highest quality materials, including Austral architect smooth face blocks which we vertically stacked; Colorbond Matte Monument Longline Cladding; spotted gum timber floors and spotted gum on the external feature walls”, explains Archie.

-“I highly recommend Archie!” enthuses Diana.
+“I highly recommend Archie!” enthused Diana.
 “We can’t fault the quality and he met every deadline.”

-The Bowden's have now been in their new home for six months and during the build process, welcomed their daughter, Anastasia, and are now expecting their second child and looking forward to creating many memories in their piece of Newcastle paradise.
+The Bowden's have now been in their new home for six months and look forward to creating many memories in their piece of Newcastle paradise.